nathalia-dev/doggy-walkie/README.md

 - After create the venv, open it.
 To do it, run: `source venv/bin/activate`.

 - The `requirements.txt` file has all the dependecies necessary to run the application.
-So, once you have the venv opened, it's time to install all the dependecies.
+So, once you already have the venv opened, it's time to install all the dependecies.
 In your terminal run: `pip intall -r requirements.txt`.

 - Now, it's time to run the application.
 In your terminal, run: `flask run`.